-RDTH-220 Clinical Practicum IV
+RDTH 220 Clinical Practicum IV

-The purpose of this course is twofold: 1) as a continuation of Clinical Practicums I, II, & III for entrylevel students; and 2) as an orientation and first clinical rotation for those in advanced standing.
+The purpose of this course is twofold: 1) as a continuation of Clinical Practicums I, II, & III for entry-level students; and 2) as an orientation and first clinical rotation for those in advanced standing.
 Clinical performance objectives for both levels of students will be used, with a more concentrated clinical approach organized for those students in advanced standing.
-Entry-level students demonstrate proficiency in common technical and clinical skills, as well as learning and refining the more technically difficult aspects of radiation therapy.
-Students in advanced standing will demonstrate proficiency in common technical and clinical skills.
+Entry-level students will demonstrate proficiency in common technical and clinical skills, as well as learning and refining the more technically difficult aspects of radiation therapy.

-RDTH-225 Treatment Planning & Dosimetry 4 cr.
+RDTH 225 Treatment Planning & Dosimetry 4 cr.